Invited speakers

 Professor Notaras holds degrees in Medicine, Law and Arts (Hons) and Commerce and has Masters in History and Hospital Management.

-Stephanie Clota
+Ms Stephanie Clota

 Stephanie Clota is the CEO of RACS and a highly respected and experienced leader with a remarkable track record for success in the healthcare and training sectors.
 Her expertise is in strategic decision-making, financial performance, policy and advocacy and corporate governance.